sindresorhus/image-dimensions/readme.md

 Returns the image dimensions, or `undefined` if the image format is not supported or the image data is invalid.

+Note: Returns raw pixel dimensions; orientation (EXIF or HEIF/AVIF `irot`) is not applied.

 ```js
 // Node.js example
 import {createReadStream} from 'node:fs';